 - Online application

 - One black and white portrait head shot.
 Photos must be no smaller than 5”x7” (13 x 18cm)

 - Electronically signed release form and applicant agreement

 - Non-competing partner application form, passport and head shot if applicable

 - Coach application form, passport and head shot if coach plans to travel to Jackson

 - Competitors will be chosen by the Selection Committee of the USA IBC in February 2014 based on their application and video.

 - Soloists must submit two variations from the Round I Classical Repertoire.
 Couples are required to submit one pas de deux from the Round I Classical Repertoire.
+Couples must perform the entrée, male & female variations and coda of the pas de deux.
 Round I Classical Repertoire.